-Jessica Lime is the Training and Policy Specialist for Ellis Planning Associates.
-She brings successful strategies and innovative ideas from her 10+ years of experience developing, implementing and evaluating interventions in the education and health sectors.
-Prior to this position, she served as a Program Manager for the SNAP-Ed Nutrition Education Obesity Prevention (NEOP) program, a Policy Consultant for the California School Boards Association, and a Health Educator for California Project LEAN.
-She has extensive experience facilitating classes, workshops and trainings at local, state and national venues; conducting needs assessments, program evaluation and research reports; developing targeted communications through online and print media; and building strong collaborative partnerships.
-Jessica is passionate about inspiring awareness and actions to improve social and environmental conditions in the world around us, through capacity building and youth development.
+Jessica Lime, MA is a Sr. Analyst for Ellis Planning Associates.
+She is an experienced program development consultant, with 15+ years of experience planning, implementing, and evaluating interventions for nonprofit and public organizations.
+Jessica is skilled in helping define evaluation needs and projects, collecting and analyzing data, and developing polished, audience-driven communications and reports.
+She previously served as the Program Manager for the SNAP-Ed Nutrition Education Obesity Prevention (NEOP) program, a Policy Consultant for the California School Boards Association, and a Health Educator for California Project LEAN.
+Jessica is passionate about inspiring awareness and actions to improve social and environmental conditions in the world around us.
 She holds an MA in Education from Chapman University.

 Lyn Paleo, DrPH is an Evaluation Specialist for Ellis Planning Associates.
 She has over 30 years of experience in program evaluation, program design and implementation, and non-profit fiscal administration.
 She has worked in the areas of early childhood, nutrition and health, HIV/AIDS, homeless, domestic violence, substance abuse, youth services, literacy, disaster preparedness, and occupational health.
 For ten years she taught the graduate-level course on evaluation at the School of Public Health, UC Berkeley.
 Her evaluation practice focuses on teaching/training, evaluation for community organizations, research on evaluation, and the use of non-standard evaluation instruments, such as adhesive formats and interactive methodologies.
 Lyn Paleo received her Masters of Public Administration (MPA) from Harvard Kennedy School of Government, where she was awarded one of the highly coveted Littauer Fellowship awards for academic excellence and community service.
 She received her Doctorate of Public Health degree at the School of Public Health, UC Berkeley.
 Her dissertation is titled “Conventional and Participatory Evaluation: A Comparison in Theory and Practice.”